-Tobacco use is the leading cause of preventable disease and death in the U.S. Kids need to know the dangers of using any type of tobacco now and in the future, including cigarettes, e-cigarettes, and smokeless (chewing or dipping) tobacco or snuff.
+All types of tobacco products contain chemicals that can be harmful to your health.
+Everyone needs to know the dangers of using any type of tobacco now and in the future, including cigarettes, e-cigarettes, and smokeless (chewing or dipping) tobacco or snuff.